 Pursuant to Section 423 of the Congressional Budget and Impoundment Control Act (as amended by Section 101(a)(2) of the Unfunded Mandates Reform Act, Pub.
-L. 104-4), the Committee adopts as its own the estimate of federal mandates regarding H.R.
-4242, as amended, prepared by the Director of the Congressional Budget Office.
+L. 104-4), the Committee does not believe H.R.
+1188, as amended, contains any unfunded mandates and adopts as its own any future estimate in that regard as prepared by the Director of the Congressional Budget Office.